The Attention Economy

 Good Fortune

-Good Fortune operates the Attention Auction under Nexus license — the marketplace where attention-space is sold.
+Operates the Attention Auction under Nexus license — the marketplace where attention-space is sold in real time.

 Forced-Focus Contracts

-Approximately 14 million people work under forced-focus contracts — attention directed and sold on their behalf.
+Approximately 14 million people work under forced-focus contracts.
+Their attention is directed and sold on their behalf.
+They receive subsistence credits.

 Attention as Currency